KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### glTF asset considerations

 The extension affects the output of the entire glTF asset, all scenes and nodes, included in a file that is using this extension.
-The current rendered scene shall be output using the transfer function declared by this extension whenever the usecase is relevant, for instance a renderer targeting a display at interactive framerates.
+The current rendered scene shall be output using the opto electrical transfer function (OETF) declared by this extension whenever the usecase is relevant, for instance a renderer targeting a display at interactive framerates.

 Visualization of multiple glTF assets using this extension is supported and will produce a normative result.

 If the glTF asset contains multiple scenes, each one when rendered, shall be output using this extension.

-If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for the PQ transfer function.
+If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for the PQ OETF.
 This could for instance be a 'Main product' type of scenario, where the asset contains the light setup and uses this extension.
 All nodes added to such scene shall use this extension.